mhazizk/juta/README.md

 - Multi logbooks support

-  Want to separate between private and work spendings ?
+  Want to separate between private and work spendings?
   Juta allows you to log it into different logbook to help you separate them

 - Secondary currencies support

-  Juta allows you to log your spendings in different currencies
+  No more need to convert your currencies.
+Just log your transaction in your main currency and Juta will automatically convert it to your chosen secondary currency

+- Track your debt / loan

+  Juta helps you to track your debt / loan.
+You can also add your debt / loan contact to help you remember who you owe

 - Multi devices support
 - Automatic sync

-- Multi device sync
+  Don't worry about losing your data.
+Juta will automatically sync your data between your devices

 - Account Group (Coming soon)
 - Recurring transactions (Coming soon)
 - Image attachment (Coming soon)